generations-beyond/gb-bot/readme.txt

 = IoT Notifications =
 The Internet of Things (IoT) is growing every day.
 Wouldn't it make sense that your website become a part of it?
 With GB•BOT installed, we have the ability to trigger real objects in your office, such as an internet-enabled light bulb to react whenever you get a new website lead.

+= Team Member Custom Post Type =
+A standardized custom post type with a collection of fields that will be useful for any website needing an "About Us" section that features members of their organization or team.

 == Changelog ==

 #### 0.2.0 - 2021-05-25
-* CPT for Team Members added
+* CPT for Team Members added.
+* Restructured the admin page and added a new section for Team Member CPT settings.

 #### 0.1.3 - 2019-10-21
 * Bug fixes.